What Is An Escrow Holdback, And How Can It Help You Close On Time?

 Your lender may have higher expectations than the federal government or your state.
 That means they could impose stricter repair conditions on your real estate deal.
 It’s a good idea to ask your prospective lender about their requirements before making an offer on a property or refinancing.

-The Bottom Line: An Escrow Holdback Will Help Keep Your Closing Date On The Calendar
+The Bottom Line: An Escrow Holdback For Certain Repairs Can Help Keep Your Closing Date On The Calendar

 Closing Disclosure: What It Is And How To Read The Form

-Your Closing Disclosure is an important loan document, but it can be difficult to interpret.
-We broke down the essentials in this complete guide.
+Your Closing Disclosure is an important mortgage document, but it can be difficult to interpret.
+We broke down the essential components in this complete guide.